Kathy wants to machine quilt, but can’t get a walking foot for her old machine.

 To start, I lay a protective cover on a flat surface outdoors.
 I then layer the three elements of the quilt on the protected surface.
 Fold back the top layer of the quilt, spray the batting, smooth out the top over the batting, and repeat until the whole top is sprayed.

 I then turn the quilt over, repeat the spraying for the backing, then it is ready to machine quilt.
-If the position of the batting isn’t quite right it is easy to peal back and re-attach.
+If the position of the cotton batting isn’t quite right it is easy to peal back and re-attach.

 If you try the spray mounting technique, use a good product as some basting sprays gum up the sewing machine needle.